 Rollover accidents are particularly dangerous for drivers and passengers, with higher fatality rates than other types of car crashes.
-In a rollover, the vehicle can crush, pin, or trap occupants inside.
-Serious bone fractures, spinal cord injuries, brain injuries, and amputations are all common injuries in these car accidents.
-Negligent drivers, roadway defects, and the design of the vehicle can all contribute to rollover accidents.
+In these incidents, the vehicle can crush, pin, or trap occupants inside.
+Serious bone fractures, spinal cord injuries, brain injuries, and amputations are all common rollover car accident injuries.
+Negligent drivers, roadway defects, and the design of the vehicle can all contribute to a car rollover accident.

 It typically takes an official investigation of the rollover accident to determine its cause.
 Investigators, police officers, and insurance companies may need to look at the location of the crash, the state of the vehicle, the roadway, and other elements to piece together how and why the rollover happened.
 A car wreck lawyer can help victims identify the appropriate defendant(s) and negotiate insurance claims settlements for maximum results.

 As a survivor of a rollover crash, or the loved one of someone who died, call the personal injury attorney's at Murphy Law Firm for legal assistance.
 We have decades of experience handling rollover accident cases in Louisiana and can guide you in the right direction.

 Tripped rollover accidents occur when a motor vehicle slides sideways off the roadway.
 When the tires reach soft soil or an object, the force on the tires causes the vehicle to flip forward.

 Untripped rollover accidents occur when there is no object that serves as a tipping mechanism.
 Top-heavy vehicles that are speeding are at a greater risk for untripped rollovers.
 It’s important to learn about the cause of the rollover accident so the cause of the car wreck can be determined, and thus who is liable for damages.
 Understanding the cause of the rollover can also help prevent crashes from occurring in the future.